ABOUT

 Q: What does the name and logo mean?

 A: “Spero” is the Latin word for “I hope”.
-The name speaks to our most core value of providing hope, and is pronounced like the English word sparrow, and ties us specifically to our faith, as shown by this scripture verse – “We have this hope as an anchor for the soul, firm and secure.”
+The name speaks to our core value of providing hope, and is pronounced like the English word sparrow, and ties us specifically to our faith, as shown by this scripture verse – “We have this hope as an anchor for the soul, firm and secure.”
 Hebrews 6:19.
 The top of the anchor is a cross; at the bottom a sparrow’s head –its wings intertwined with the anchor.
-This represents the very heart of what we believe, and who we are today.
-The rising anchor is a symbol for Hope.
+This represents the heart of what we believe, and who we are today.
+The rising anchor is a symbol of Hope.

 OUR HISTORY